 With an extra 3 inches of travel in the back, the BOB Ibex Plus provides you with a very smooth ride.

 We found the BOB Ibex Plus to be a very versatile bike cargo trailer.
-Not only could the large capacity dry sac with it's dimensions around 25" x 16" x 18" (64cm x 41cm x 46cm) fit and hold a weeks worth of groceries and manage to keep them safe on the 10 mile trek home from the store, but it also easily held all the necessary gear for a week-long bike tour with a little room to spare.
+Not only could the large capacity dry sac fit and hold a weeks worth of groceries, it also managed to keep them safe on the 10-mile trek home from the store.
+This trailer can easily hold all the necessary gear for a week-long bike tour with a little room to spare.

 A comparative look at the BOB Yak Plus' back wheel and the BOB Ibex Plus with the extra three inches of suspension on its back wheel.

 From the paved roads of the city to the dirt single track trails in the mountains, the BOB Ibex Plus can handle the task.
-We found ourselves using the BOB Ibex Plus for around town commuting more than anything but when we went on longer adventures we were really glad we had this trailer with us.
-The tubular design of the frame allows you to safely secure the trailer and your bike with a lock so leaving it outside unattended was no problem, unlike some of the other models we tested that didn't have a good way to safely lock and secure them.
+We found ourselves using the BOB Ibex Plus for commuting more than anything else.
+When we went on longer adventures, we were also happy we had this trailer with us.
+The tubular design of the frame allows you to safely secure the trailer and your bike with a lock.
+Leaving it outside unattended was no problem, unlike some of the other models we tested that didn't have a good way to lock and secure them safely.
 The easily removable dry sac made a great grocery bag too.
 We just took it right in the store with us to pack full of goodies.

 The Ibex Plus has a fairly high price point of around $439, but we believe for the quality and design of this cargo bike trailer it is worth every penny.
 One nice thing is that the BOB Ibex Plus does include the dry sack.
 The durable and sturdy frame design of Chromoly steel tubing makes it lightweight and reliable.
-This trailer in particular really took a beating through testing and still managed to perform like it was new.
+This trailer, in particular, took a beating through testing and still managed to perform like it was new.

 Overall we were highly impressed with the BOB Ibex Plus.
-The lightweight and dependable design along with the adjustable rear suspension ranked this amongst the best and took home out Editors' Choice award.
-This turned out to be a great trailer for all your needs, whether you are touring, commuting or just running simple errands around town.
-Whatever your needs may be, the BOB Ibex Plus won't let you down.
+The lightweight and dependable design along with the adjustable rear suspension ranked this amongst the best and took home our Editors' Choice award.
+This is a great trailer for all your needs, whether you are touring, commuting or just running simple errands around town.
+The BOB Ibex Plus won't let you down.